 This is a more obtuse way to contrast - but it’s 1000% valid.

 Imagine you started all your phrases of your verse on the “1” of the 1st measure.
 And did the same on the pre chorus.
 And you also started all your phrases on the “1” of the 1st measure of the chorus.
 Hmm - you get what I’m getting at here.

-What if you “front loaded” your verses rhythmically?
-What if you “back loaded” your pre - chorus?
-What if you started your chorus on the “1” of the measure?
+What if you “front loaded” your first section rhythmically?
+What if you “back loaded” your pre-chorus?
+What if you started your hook on the “1” of the measure?

 Now you have contrast between sections - AND a way to kick in the door with your chorus landing on SOLID FOOTING on the “1” of the measure.

 This is one of my favorites.
 Same concept here.
 If you use 1/16th notes in your verses and also primarily in your pre and then also 1/16th notes in your central section … well, what kind of song are you going to have?
 Probably one that doesn’t pop and sounds pretty linear.